singh1114/pythonprogramming/_posts/2021-09-12-making-pongpong-game-development-using-pyglet-part-1.md

 date: 2021-09-12T08:04:33.066Z
 updated_date: 2021-09-12T08:04:33.101Z
 description: This is the first part of the pyglet gaming series where we will create a pongpong game using pyglet.
-We are workign on this to learn the basics of game development in general.
+We are working on this to learn the basics of game development in general.
 published: true
 tags: